AnirudhPenmatcha/Communication-within-Docker-Network/README.md

 3. If you'd like to interact with the server-container to check the contents of it, `docker exec -it server-container sh` and `ls && cat random_data.txt`

 Client:
-1. With the server-container running with similar output as in my report, next navigate to the clientimage folder and run `docker build -t server-image .`
+1. With the server-container running with similar output as in my report, next navigate to the clientimage folder and run `docker build -t client-image .`
 2. Then run `docker run -v clientvol:/clientdata -itd --network Docker-Network -p 8786:8786 --name client-container client-image`
 3. Check logs of the client-container using `docker logs client-container`.
 4. After that run `docker exec -it client-container sh`